RedHatOfficial/ocp4-vsphere-upi-automation/README.md

    ```
 ### Expected Outcome

-1. Necessary Linux packages installed for the installation
+1. Necessary Linux packages installed for the installation.
+NOTE: support for Mac client to run this automation has been added but is not guaranteed to be complete
 2. SSH key-pair generated, with key `~/.ssh/ocp4` and public key `~/.ssh/ocp4.pub`
 3. Necessary folders [bin, downloads, downloads/ISOs, install-dir] created
 4. OpenShift client, install and .ova binaries downloaded to the **downloads** folder